zudello/zudello-knowledge-base/Knowledge Base/purchasing-module/three-way-matching.md

 # Two-way matching

-Save time and reduce errors by automatically matching each invoice to the corresponding purchase order, ensuring you only pay for what you ordered.
-This guide explains how to review automatic two-way matching, and manually match if needed.
+Only pay for what you've ordered and received, by automatically matching each invoice to both the corresponding purchase order and goods receipt.
+This guide explains how to review automatic three-way matching, and manually match if needed.

-If you'd like to learn more about what two-way matching is and why your organisation may use it, see [Understanding two-way and three-way matching](understanding-two-way-and-three-way-matching.md).
+If you'd like to learn more about what three-way matching is and why your organisation may use it, see [Understanding two-way and three-way matching](understanding-two-way-and-three-way-matching.md).
 ## Best practices

 - Check quantities and prices match between documents when automatically matched